marcelpatrick/IsaacSim-IsaacLab-installation-for-Windows-Easy-Tutorial/README.md

 ## Ground rules
 - Do not use WSL (Windows Subsystem for Linux) for Isaac Sim/Isaac Lab.
 Run everything in Windows Terminal or PowerShell.
 - Use Python 3.11 for Isaac Sim 5.x.
 Other versions will fail.
+- This tutorial uses IsaacSim 5.1, which works with Nvidia GPU Driver version 580/581.
+Anything much lower or above this (eg: 595 - 610...) will make IsaacSim crash due to compatibility issues.

 -> This tutorial is inspired by the official tutorial (Isaac Sim: https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/pip_installation.html) but it explains all the steps in a more beginner-friendly way.

 # IsaacSIM

 ## Step 0 — Verify your GPU and driver
-- Why: Isaac Sim 5.1 was tested on Windows driver 580.88.
-Older drivers can fail or disable RTX features.
+- Why: Isaac Sim 5.1 was tested on Windows driver 580/581.
+Different driver versions can fail or disable RTX features.
 - How: on Windows PowerShell type ```nvidia-smi```

 - Check the Driver Version in the output.
-If it’s < 580.88, update via GeForce Experience or NVIDIA’s driver page https://www.nvidia.com/en-us/drivers.
+If it’s different from 580/581, update or downgrade via GeForce Experience or NVIDIA’s driver page https://www.nvidia.com/en-us/drivers.
 Then reboot.
+  - Go to https://www.nvidia.com/en-us/drivers > select Manual Driver Search > input your computer specs > search for drivers 580/581 > download it > install it > reboot computer
+  - After reboot, open Windows Powershell as admin (right-click on its icon and select "admin"), run command `nvidia-smi`.
+This should output the driver's specs and version should read 580/581

 - Optional: on laptops with Intel + NVIDIA: force high‑performance GPU for Python and Isaac Sim in Settings → System → Display → Graphics by adding the IsaacSim app, clicking on "Add desktop app" and choosing "High performance" on settings.
 (Microsoft Learn)

 ## Step 1 — Enable long file paths (Windows one‑time setup)